 The most shocking Masked Singer reveals ever

-One of the most fun parts of watching The Masked Singer is deciphering each contestant's clue packages to figure out their true celebrity identity.
+One of the best of watching The Masked Singer is deciphering each contestant's clue packages to figure out their true celebrity identity.
 While there have been plenty of easy calls (Gronk, who were you trying to fool?) other times the show successfully pulls one over us.

-Whether it was due to tough hints or disbelief that a particular star would grace the stage, we totally didn't expect some reveals, like Jackie Evancho as Kitty, Drew Carey as Llama, and our No. 1 spot that blew us away.
-Read on to find out more.
+Whether it was due to tough hints or disbelief that a particular star would grace the stage, we totally didn't expect some reveals, like Mickey Rourke as Gremlin, Jackie Evancho as Kitty, and our No. 1 spot that blew us away.
+Read on for our picks of the reveals that left us stunned.

 Fans threw out all types of guesses for Kitty, from Vanessa Hudgens to Sarah Hyland to Kate Bosworth (due to the costumed feline's heterochromia).
 While talented, America's Got Talent alum Jackie Evancho may not be as well known as her competitors that season, so her unmasking as Kitty had plenty of surprised theorists going, "Wait?
 Who?!"